jgohbb/bamazon/README.md

 # BAMAZON
-A storefront CLI app using MySQL to take orders from customers and deplete stock from the store's inventory.
+A storefront CLI app using Node/MySQL to take orders from customers and deplete stock from the store's inventory.
 It will generate pricing information and keep track of stocks for inventory management.

 ## Overview
 This app uses the command line in Node.js CLI to generate a response from the functions in the application.
 To retrieve the data that will power this app, users will require: